-In addition to the frameworks, Mississippi's Department of Education provides an online slide show specific to civil rights education (www.mde.k12.ms.us/docs/curriculum-and-instructions-library/social-studies-updates-power-point.ppt?sfvrsn=4).
+In addition to the frameworks, Mississippi's Department of Education provides an online slide show specific to civil rights education (Civil Rights Education in the Mississippi Public School Curriculum).
 It explains the legislative mandate in Mississippi for education about civil rights and points teachers to a selection of websites (most centered on Mississippi) for further investigation.